jmil/Bioe421_521-MicrocontrollerApplications/Lab 01 -- Raspberry Pi Config/C--UnderstandingTheShell.md

 		ping
 		apt-get
 		git
+		python

 		shutdown

 1. Using your notes, answer the following questions.
 In your answers be sure to indicate the command(s) you used to arrive at your answer.
 One lab partner should run the Pi while the other helps advise using the notes you generated.
-Switch roles mid-way through these NOTE:
+Switch roles mid-way through these questions.

 	1. What is your username?<br><br><br>
 	1. What is your short hostname?<br><br><br>
 	1. What is your IP Address?<br><br><br>
+	1. What is the full path of your current working directory?<br><br><br>
 	1. How long has your Pi been turned on?<br><br><br>
+	1. What version of **python** is installed on your Pi?<br><br><br>
-	1. How long does it take to get a **ping** from google.com?<br><br><br>
+	1. How long does it take to get a **ping** from google.com?
+How many bytes did you get back?<br><br><br>
 	1. Where is the **man** command located on your hard drive?<br><br><br>
 	1. What is the serial number of your Pi? (hint: it's stored in the /proc/cpuinfo file)<br><br><br>
 	1. What percentage of the CPU does the **top** command utilize?<br><br><br>

+###Make sure you show your work to an Instructor before you leave for the day.